 In coastal communities, the reversal of natural groundwater flows to the ocean as a result of groundwater pumping can cause seawater to enter the aquifer system.
 Seawater intrusion compromises groundwater quality and can be a costly problem to manage.
 The City of Santa Barbara is working with the California Water Science Center to update information on its groundwater supplies and to identify optimal water-resource management strategies to balance groundwater use with other sources of water.

 Water allocations for river, wetland, wildlife, and fish restoration projects can be reduced or stopped altogether during severe drought.
 The California Water Science Center is part of the team tasked to restore river flows for salmon survival along the San Joaquin River.
-This year the Bureau of Reclamation will reduce flows a month earlier than planned because of critical water shortages.
+The Bureau of Reclamation reduced 2016 flows earlier than planned because of critical water shortages.

 Dry, hot and windy weather, combined with dry vegetation and a spark - either through human intent, accident or lightning - can start a wildfire.
 Drier-than-normal conditions can increase the intensity and severity of wildfires.
 In the aftermath of wildfires such as the 2013 Rim Fire, ash, woody debris and sediment can flow downstream from burn areas and contaminate water supplies.
 Flash flooding and mudslides in burn areas can also be damaging and deadly.